Thomas Brisbane: "Exclusives" disgruntled with Brisbane

+Recall to England

-Brisbane was doing useful work, but he could not escape the effects of the constant faction fights which also plagued previous governors.
-Henry G. Douglass, the assistant-surgeon, was the centre of one of the bitter conflicts.
-Consequently, charges of various kinds against Brisbane were sent to England.
-The worst of these, that he had connived at sending female convicts to Emu Plains for immoral purposes, was investigated by William Stewart, the lieutenant-governor, John Stephen, assistant judge, and the Rev. William Cowper, senior assistant-chaplain, and found to be without the slightest foundation.
+Charges of various kinds against Brisbane were sent to England.
+The worst of these, that he had connived at sending female convicts to Emu Plains for immoral purposes, was investigated and found to be without foundation.
 Brisbane discovered that Goulburn, the colonial secretary, had been withholding documents from him and answering some without reference to the governor, and in 1824 reported his conduct to Lord Bathurst.
-In reply, Bathurst recalled both the governor and the colonial secretary in dispatches dated 29 December 1824.
+In reply, Lord Bathurst, who had also reproached Brisbane for his conduct in handling the war with the Wiradjuri, recalled both the governor and the colonial secretary in dispatches dated 29 December 1824.

 Astronomer

 Brisbane was a keen astronomer throughout his career.
 He had an observatory built at his ancestral home in 1808.
 From this observatory he was able to contribute to the advances in navigation which took place over the next hundred years.
 He took telescopes, books and two astronomical assistants, Carl Ludwig Christian Rümker and James Dunlop to New South Wales with him.
 On arrival he had the first properly-equipped Australian observatory built at Parramatta while waiting for his predecessor, Governor Macquarie to complete his final arrangements.

 The Parramatta observatory recorded stars of the southern hemisphere, the first detailed observations from the continent.
 Its major contribution was Rümker's rediscovery of Encke's comet in 1822.
 Brisbane left his equipment and books in the colony when he returned to Scotland.
 Remnants of this collection survive in the Sydney Observatory.

+Brisbane's keen interest in science led him to accept the invitation to become the first President of the Philosophical Society of Australasia that later became the Royal Society of New South Wales.
+He was the first patron of the New South Wales Agricultural Society.
+He arranged experiments in growing tobacco, cotton, coffee and New Zealand flax in the colony.